canonical/jenkins-k8s-operator/docs/how-to/integrate-with-iam.md

 juju integrate oathkeeper jenkins-k8s:auth-proxy
 ```

-Now Jenkins will be reacheable at https://[public_ip]/[model_name]-jenkins-k8s, where `public_ip`is the load balancer IP assigned to the traefik charm and `model_name`, the model where Jenkins is deployed.
+Now Jenkins will be reachable at https://[public_ip]/[model_name]-jenkins-k8s, where `public_ip`is the load balancer IP assigned to the traefik charm and `model_name`, the model where Jenkins is deployed.